*Magnify*

 As he positioned himself he saw two Germans approaching.
 Ivan shot them both in the head.
 Then he grabbed one of their submachine guns and put on the German web gear to carry the ammunition clips.

-When the partisans found Ivan the next day he had a bullet wound in the middle of his forehead, with fifteen dead Germans in front of him.
+When the partisans found Ivan the next day he had a bullet hole in the middle of his forehead, with fifteen dead Germans in front of him.
 He died the bittersweet death of a true hero, but there were no flowers to put on his grave.
-It was winter, and much too cold for anything to be in bloom.
+It was winter, and too cold for anything to be in bloom.

 © Copyright 2023 inkerod (criminal at Writing.Com).
 All rights reserved.